MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/quickstarts/try-v3-python-sdk.md

 > [!div class="checklist"]
 >
 > * For this example, you'll need a **form document file from a URL**.
 You can use our [sample form document](https://raw.githubusercontent.com/Azure-Samples/cognitive-services-REST-api-samples/master/curl/form-recognizer/sample-layout.pdf) for this quickstart.
-> * We've added the file URI value to the `formUrl` variable in the `analyze_layout` function.
+> * We've added the file URL value to the `formUrl` variable in the `analyze_layout` function.
-> * To analyze a given file at a URI, you'll use the `begin_analyze_document_from_url` method and pass in `prebuilt-layout` as the model Id.
+> * To analyze a given file at a URL, you'll use the `begin_analyze_document_from_url` method and pass in `prebuilt-layout` as the model Id.
 The returned value is a `result` object containing data about the submitted document.

 ### Add the following code to your layout application on the line below the `key` variable